-In the Specialty Finance BDC strategy, Confluence utilizes a rotational process to alternate the trading order between discretionary accounts for which Confluence has discretion to select broker/dealers.
+In the Specialty Finance BDC strategy, Confluence utilizes an alternating process in the trading order between discretionary accounts for which Confluence has discretion to select broker/dealers on the one hand and wrap accounts and other designated broker accounts on the other hand.
 Within the latter group, a random generator protocol is used to alternate the trading order among Eligible Broker/Dealers.